TW: sexual assault and violence

 Cover photo: Magdalena Saliba

-Magdalena is a staff writer for Sex and the Crescent City, as well as a member of the photo and graphic design teams.
-She’s a sophomore double majoring in Art History and Studio Art.
+Magdalena is a Co-Editor for Sex and the Crescent City, as well as a member of the photo and graphic design teams.
+She’s a Junior double majoring in Art History and Studio Art.
 She loves shopping for cool pants, watching The Sopranos over and over again, and making pasta from scratch.